June 7, 2014

 - Rights-Based Focus

-Of particular importance in the Declaration, the parties recognize that the protection of human rights and the satisfaction of victims’ rights to truth, justice, reparations, and guarantees of non-repetition are critical to peace, and that the end of the conflict will contribute decidedly to the satisfaction of these rights.
+Of particular importance in the Declaration, the parties recognize that the need to protect human rights and satisfy victims’ rights to truth, justice, reparations, and guarantees of non-repetition.
 In an introductory preamble, the parties recognize that “the satisfaction of the rights of victims is a fundamental part of the guarantees for the conquest of peace and that the termination of the conflict will contribute decidedly to the satisfaction of these rights.”

 The parties agree also that respect for human rights and the reparation of victims is at the center of any accord.
 They agree that victims’ rights are non-negotiable, and the question is reaching agreement on how these rights might best be satisfied in the context of an armed conflict.
 The path forward necessarily requires talking with the victims, who to a larger extent than in most conflict-ridden nations, are highly organized in Colombia.